lekeabiodun/lekeabiodun/resume.md

 ## Summary

-I'm a dedicated and passionate Full-stack Web Developer with 3+ years of experience in web application development in both frontend and backend development, using PHP/Laravel/Livewire, WordPress, JavaScript/AlpineJS, Bootstrap/TailwindCSS.
-I’m willing and currently learning to master VueJS for single-page applications (SPA) and hybrid mobile apps.
+I love writing codes that solve unique problems and create solutions that drive business growth, I'm a performance-driven and motivated Full-Stack Developer.
+I have experience working with large-scale systems, and have built highly responsive websites and web applications.
+I have 5+ years of practical knowledge in PHP/Laravel/Livewire, WordPress, JavaScript/AlpineJS, Bootstrap/TailwindCSS.
+I’m currently learning VueJS for single-page applications (SPA) and hybrid mobile apps.

 ## Work Experience